 These range from a 66.7 per cent fall in referrals to NHS Dumfries and Galloway to a 7.7 per cent fall in referrals to NHS Orkney (full table in Notes to Editors).

 It also highlights that in June 2020, 1,136 children and young people had been waiting more than a year for treatment, up from 581 on the same point last year.

 The SCSC has warned that mental health services will face an overwhelming and unprecedented pressure due to pent-up demand created by the COVID-19 lockdown, coupled with a cut in youth support services.
 This could potentially lead to a “lost generation” of vulnerable children and young people who are missing out on the support they vitally need.

-It has called for a “national crusade”, with the Scottish Government working closely with authorities, including the third and independent sectors, and investing significantly in mental health services.
+It has called for a “national crusade”, with greater partnership working between the NHS, local authorities and the third and independent sectors, and significantly increased investment in mental health services.
 The coalition has also urged that greater awareness is made of the services on offer, especially those at a community level.

 The SCSC has warned that self-isolation and social distancing have had an impact on young people struggling with issues such as anxiety and depression.
 It has noted that even the most resilient children are going to need additional support as they navigate this transition back into whatever is the new normal, and some will need a lot of extra support.

 A report commissioned by Young Scot, YouthLink Scotland and the Scottish Youth Parliament, called Lockdown Lowdown, found almost two-fifths of young people felt moderately or extremely concerned about their own mental wellbeing.

 A spokesperson for the SCSC commented:

 “These latest figures are deeply troubling and point to a ‘perfect storm’ for our young people, with increased demand coupled with cuts in services.